gagnonclaire/valiance/valiance_vault/The World of Archaea.md

 The standard setting for Valiance is Archaea, and ancient seascape dotted with living continents and titanic primordial beings.
-Recently, it has also become the home of the Archaean people.
+Recently, it has also become the home of the Archaean peoples.

 TODO: Migrate this
 ## 1.2 The World

 Valiance is set on the barrier: a vast ocean dotted with small continents that are home to all manner of mundane and fantastical beings.
-The barrier is the home of the Archians, a wildly varied peoples that thrive in this unpredictable, dangerous world.
-Among these Archians exist our valiants.
+The barrier is the home of the Archaeans, a wildly varied peoples that thrive in this unpredictable, dangerous world.
+Among these Archaeans exist our valiants.
 While not terribly numerous, they are undeniably a political, economic, and sometimes social force on the barrier.
 The valiants that survive their deadly profession are granted wealth beyond their wildest dreams, in return for a few brief stints of unconditional servitude.

 For a more comprehensive view of the world of Valiance, check out the Valiance Lore document.